Ekin-Deren-Yelken/Ultrasound_Simulation_and_Analysis/README.md

 Correlation Coefficient (Noise vs. Theory): 0.50668

 Clearly, The reconstruction is successful, increasing the correlation by over 50%, however, it is quite low overall and would likely not be good enough for medical use.
 For the purposes of learning and that I have no clinical or technical expertise (yet) on this subject matter I think this is good enough as there is a very clear visual correlation as seen in the last image.

+## What I learned
+This stuff is really hard, very dependant on good data.
+A lot of design decisions on filtering and windowing, etc. need to be made.
+But it is very powerful, using pretty simple tools I made somethign pretty cool.
+Despite having perfect starting conditions, I still lost information in the process so I can't imagine how amazing the real life stuff has to be.